The /test/ (/test/) directory contains integration tests that test bitcoind

 The individual tests and the test_runner harness have many command-line

 options.
-Run test/functional/test_runner.py -h
+Run test/functional/test_runner.py -h to see them all.

 Don’t wait longer than you need to identify issues.
 Save yourself time while debugging: